sreichholf/nextcloud-app-kopano/README.md

 This app requires zarafa's php-mapi plugin.
 The mapi includes have to be available through include paths.

-Note: If you have the Zarafa WebApp running on the same server as owncloud you should be fine to go!
+**Note**: If you have the Zarafa WebApp running on the same server as owncloud you should be fine to go!

 Configuration
 -------------